iphong/core.io/README.md

 This simply put your requests in a queue stack.
 When you send new request to a busy worker, it will be put on hold, and the worker will process it as soon as it finishes the current task.
-And if multiple request are send, it will process one by one in the order it was given.
+And if multiple requests are send, it will process one by one in the order it was given.

 For example: